Last Updated on November 16, 2019 by Audrey Scott

 Unless you have your own set of wheels (or wings) there are three main routes to get to and from Ladakh.

-By Bus to Leh:
+By Bus or Shared Taxi to Leh:

 Srinigar to Leh: You have the option to take a two-day “Super Deluxe” bus (overnight in Kargil) or a 12-hour shared ride in a private jeep (with 6 other passengers).
 Both leave from the same area in Srinagar.
 Please note that the roads are only open for a short period each year, usually from May – September.